- Office of Child Care

 Demonstrated Competency Credentials and Certificates

 To meet the requirements for Career Ladder Level 4, professionals must submit documentation of one of the six demonstrated competency options listed below to URPD.
 All of the options expire, and new documentation must be submitted prior to expiration in order to maintain a current Level 4 demonstrated competency.
+Note: For Career Ladder purposes, this certificate will expire three years after the course completion date.
+A professional must complete requirements for a different demonstrated competency to maintain a current Career Ladder Level 4.

 Child Development Associate Credential